Post

 Vectorization:

-Note: Without further assumptions, vectorization of
+Note: Without further assumptions, vectorization of score_mod application is not feasible when using aux_tensors.

 Using Score Modification: